Introduction

 - The device belongs to a high-risk category, such as implantable or Class III devices.

-3C.
-Post-market clinical follow-up (PMCF):
+Post-market clinical follow-up (PMCF)

 PMCF is a continuous process that manufacturers must undertake to update the clinical evaluation.
 It involves proactively collecting and evaluating clinical data from the use of a device after it has been placed on the market to confirm its safety and performance throughout its expected lifetime.
 Manufacturers should establish a PMCF plan and incorporate it into their post-market surveillance system.

-3D.
-Updating the clinical evaluation:
+Updating the clinical evaluation

 Manufacturers are required to update their clinical evaluations regularly, based on the risk profile of the device, the amount and quality of available clinical data, and any new information regarding the device’s safety or performance.
 Updates should consider post-market surveillance data, including data from PMCF activities, and any relevant scientific literature.

-3E.
-Requirements for legacy devices:
+MDR CER Requirements for legacy devices

 Legacy devices must comply with the EU MDR, which entails a comprehensive re-evaluation of their clinical data.
 Manufacturers of legacy devices should: